dms-vep/RABV_Pasteur_G_DMS/data/README.md

  - `run`: Library name with run date appended.
 For example,
     + *A_240124*: Library A PacBio sequencing submitted on 24-Jan-2024.
     + *B_240124*: Library B PacBio sequencing submitted on 24-Jan-2024.
+    + *B_240212*: Library B PacBio re-sequencing submitted on 12-Feb-2024.
  - `fastq`: FASTQ file from running CCS
-    + We asked for genomics to convert bam files into fastq on our behalf, though 'samtools' is an alternative way to convert bam files to fastq for analysis.
+    + We asked for genomics to convert bam files into fastq on our behalf, though `samtools` is an alternative way to convert bam files to fastq for analysis.

 [neutralization_standard_barcodes.csv](neutralization_standard_barcodes.csv): These are a minimal set of barcodes *reserved* as sequencing standards in antibody selections.
 These are barcodes in a VSV-G pseudotyped lentiviral particles containing barcoded genomes encoding mCherry.

 [site_numbering_map.csv](site_numbering_map.csv): Maps sequential (1, 2, ...n) numbering of positions to a "reference" numbering scheme for analysis.
-This file contains the following columns:
+This file contains the following columns:`
- - `sequential_site`: site within mutagenized region of glycoprotein ORF, numbered from 1 onwards.
+ - `sequential_site`: site within mutagenized region of glycoprotein, numbered from 1 onwards.
+While `reference_site` does not have to begin with 1, `sequential_site` must start at 1.
  - `sequential_wt`: wild type amino acid residue at this position
  - `reference_site`: numbering used (conventional in field) or within entire ORF in case only part of glycoprotein is subject to DMS.
-Here, the DMS is only for the ectodomain, so this starts at site 18.
  - `reference_wt`: wild type amino acid residue within reference strain
- - `region`: domain of glycoprotein where position residues, eg. *signal peptide*, *cytoplasmic tail*.
+ - `region`: domain of glycoprotein where position residues, eg. *signal peptide*, *ectodomain*.

 [mutation_design_classification.csv](mutation_design_classification.csv) classifies mutations into the different categories of designed mutations.
-This was generated using `glycoprotein_positions.ipynb` in the scratch_notebook directory.
+This was generated using `glycoprotein_positions.ipynb` in the [./scratch_notebook](https://github.com/dms-vep/RABV_Pasteur_G_DMS/tree/main/scratch_notebook) directory.
  - `sequential_site`: site within glycoprotein ORF
  - `amino_acid`: amino acid residue mutation at position
  - `mutation_type`: can be *designed_mutation*, *stop* for introduced stop codons, or *unintended_mutation*.